goncy/twincy/README.md

-# Twitch chat
+# Twincy
-See all chat messages and click one to feature it on the stream
+See all chat messages and click one to feature it on the stream.

 ## Instructions
 * Update your channel name on `./packages/server/src/constants.ts`